Empirical Design in Reinforcement Learning: Summary of Contributions

-\begin{enumerate} \item (Section \ref{var-of-perf}) Tolerance intervals with median performance can better highlight the instability of an agent within a run, and variability across runs, than our standard approach of using means and confidence intervals (see Figure \ref{fig_maze_tolerance_three} versus Figure \ref{fig_ci_dqn}). \item (Section \ref{sec_hyperopt}) An efficient algorithm for estimating idealized performance (in Algorithm \ref{}), fixing issues with maximization bias and the typical two-stage approach uses for hyperparameters. \item (Section \ref{sec_twoalgs}) Controlling the source of randomness to reduce variance, without introducing bias.
+The primary goal of this work is to provide a detailed treatment of good empirical practices for reinforcement learning experiments, but along the way we have made several novel contributions.
+The main text contains a variety of new results, beyond just conceptually reasoning to justify our design choices and recommendations.
+In this section, we summarize these contributions in two lists, organized by (a) novel proposals and (2) empirical findings. \\\\ The novel methodological proposals include the following: \begin{enumerate} \item (Section \ref{var-of-perf}) Tolerance intervals with median performance can better highlight the instability of an agent within a run, and variability across runs, than our standard approach of using means and confidence intervals (see Figure \ref{fig_maze_tolerance_three} versus Figure \ref{fig_ci_dqn}). \item (Section \ref{sec_hyperopt}) An efficient algorithm for estimating idealized performance (in Algorithm \ref{}), fixing issues with maximization bias and the typical two-stage approach uses for hyperparameters. \item (Section \ref{sec_twoalgs}) Controlling the source of randomness to reduce variance, without introducing bias.
 This included (a) looking at differences in algorithm performance, to enable paired testing for algorithms and (b) separating the random seed for the agent and environment to better control sources of variability (see Example \ref{example_repeated}). \end{enumerate}